Are honey, agave syrup or stevia really healthier? We compared twelve sugar alternatives.

 In conclusion, we can state: The perfect sugar alternative does not exist.
 In general, it is recommended to reduce sugar and its alternatives to a minimum and at the same time to sharpen the sense of taste again.
 Because that way we need less of the sweet poison.
 When choosing a sugar alternative, you should always consider the fructose content, glycemic effect and calorie count.

 Are you still interested in the topic of sugar?
 Then just keep clicking!
-You might also like the following article: The 6 most important reasons to avoid sugar. or learn how to eat healthier and pay more attention to your acid-base balance: Acid-base balance – what makes us acidic?
+You might also like the following article: The 6 most important reasons to avoid sugar. or learn how you can eat healthier and pay more attention to your acid-base balance: Acid-base balance – what makes us acidic?